evoila/kubernetes-cpi-release/README.md

 ```
 $ go get github.com/cloudfoundry/bosh-agent
  ```
-Edit the build script in `kubernetes-cpi-release/stemcell` and execute it.
+Edit the build script `kubernetes-cpi-release/stemcell/build-stemcell` and execute it.
 The latest version number you can use can be found [here](https://bosh.io/stemcells/bosh-warden-boshlite-ubuntu-trusty-go_agent).
 Upload the latest stemcell to docker hub with the `push-image` script.